coreboot/coreboot/Documentation/releases/coreboot-25.12-relnotes.md

-Upcoming release - coreboot 25.12
+coreboot 25.12 release
 ========================================================================

 The coreboot project is pleased to announce the release of coreboot 25.12, continuing our commitment to advancing open-source firmware development.
-This release incorporates over 680 commits from more than 110 contributors, including numerous first-time authors.
+This release incorporates over 750 commits from more than 110 contributors, including numerous first-time authors.

 Key improvements include: